 Using negative keywords to direct traffic

-According to this strategy, when a keyword is added in exact match to one ad group it is added as a negative exact match to other ad groups that have broad matched keywords.
-This works perfectly fine with regular keywords but with ‘low search volume’ keywords it may back fire.
+According to this strategy, when a keyword is added in an exact match to one ad group it is added as a negative exact match to other ad groups that have broad matched keywords.
+This works perfectly fine with regular keywords but with ‘low search volume’ keywords it may backfire.

 Why this strategy backfires for low search volume keywords?